ChristianSiegert/panoptikos/README.md

 ## Command-line arguments

-Panoptikos currently supports these command-line arguments:
+Panoptikos supports these command-line arguments:

 * **--port** HTTP port the web server listens to.
 Default is "8080".